La Orotava Hotels

 Visit La Orotava

-Wandering around the town there are lots of Renaissance mansions to admire as well as some beautiful churches and convents.
-Head for the Iglesia de Nuestra Senora de la Concepcion in the old part of the town and many of the sights are in this area.
+The old town of La Orotava has been declared a Site of National Historic and Artistic Interest and there are lots of Renaissance mansions to admire as well as some beautiful churches and convents.
+Head for the Iglesia de Nuestra Senora de la Concepcion in the old part of the town.
 This church is a baroque church with a dome and two towers and was built in the 18th century.

-Fiesta time is in June for the Feast of Corpus Christi when the town is full of flowers and giant pictures made of sand are made on the floor by the town hall.
+Fiesta time is in June for the Feast of Corpus Christi when the town is full of flowers and giant pictures made of sand from Park Teide is made on the floor by the town hall.